Mobile Health Clinic

 To best protect our patients and staff from COVID-19, the Mobile Health Clinic is offering limited services on site and virtual consults.

 Established in 2016 by Dr. Marianne Cockroft, the UNC School of Nursing Mobile Health Clinic aims to address the healthcare needs of clients served by Wake County crisis ministries and beyond.
 Our team of dedicated nurses and nurse practitioners provides comprehensive screening, health education, and connects clients with necessary resources and care.
+In 2022 – 24 Dr. Jean Ann Davison received AHEC funding enabling the expansion of the UNC SON-MHC’s reach into Chatham County with a focus on interprofessional education and practice.

 As a professor of public health nursing, my practice allows me to exemplify the roles and responsibilities of nurses in a unique clinical setting.
 Nursing students assigned to the clinic provide care to a vulnerable population and contribute to the overall mission of the clinic.